yuhsak/nqdm/README.md

 # nqdm
-Simple progress indicator made for *for~of* statements.
+Simple terminal progress indicator made for any loop

 ## Installation